Laboratory Compliance Specialists

 Our Team of Highly-Experienced Lab Compliance Specialists & Former FBI Officials Provide Representation for Labs Across the Country

 Oberheiden, P.C. is a team of talented and highly-experienced federal healthcare lawyers who work collaboratively to help toxicology laboratories, clinical laboratories, and other healthcare clients develop and implement comprehensive lab compliance programs.
 Our attorneys have represented clients, including the U.S. government, in thousands of federal healthcare fraud audits, investigations, and trials.
-With centuries of combined experience on both sides of federal healthcare fraud cases, our attorneys offer extensive knowledge, deep insights, and practical solutions for all aspects of federal healthcare compliance.
+With their experience on both sides of federal healthcare fraud cases, our attorneys offer extensive knowledge, deep insights, and practical solutions for all aspects of federal healthcare compliance.

 About the OIG’s “Model Compliance Plan for Clinical Laboratories”